Meet The Midwife - Nikita Wise

 Guided by faith, rooted in ancestral wisdom, and deeply committed to the sacred calling of birth.

-Nikita Wise is a Traditional Midwife serving families throughout the Baltimore–Washington region with a deep commitment to culturally centered, respectful, and holistic maternity care.
-Widely recognized for her dedication to Black and minority families, Nikita has spent over a decade supporting women through fertility, pregnancy, birth, and postpartum with compassion, clinical rigor, and ancestral reverence.
+Nikita Wise is a Traditional Midwife Apprentice serving families throughout the Baltimore–Washington region with a deep commitment to culturally centered, respectful, and holistic maternity care.
+Widely recognized for her dedication to Black and minority families, Nikita has spent over a decade supporting women through fertility, pregnancy, birth, and postpartum with compassion, clinical rigor, spiritual guidance, and ancestral reverence.

 Born and raised in Baltimore City, Nikita later relocated to suburban Maryland at age 19, where her personal journey into motherhood profoundly shaped her professional calling.
 Becoming a mother at 16 with the steadfast support of her married parents, she developed an early passion for maternal health and a determination to serve women during some of life's most transformative moments.
 This experience inspired her pursuit of a career in labor and delivery and ultimately midwifery.